 Brian E. Bayley: is Executive Chairman of Earlston Investments Corp., a private merchant bank.
 Mr. Bayley is knowledgeable in areas of asset backed lending, corporate restructuring, natural resources and real estate.
-From June 2003 to July 2013, Mr. Bayley held various positions including CEO and President and Director of Quest Capital Corp., a predecessor corporation to Sprott Resource Lending Corp. (a publicly traded resource lending corporation).
+From June 2003 to July 2013, Mr. Bayley held various positions including CEO and President and director of Quest Capital Corp., a predecessor corporation to Sprott Resource Lending Corp. (a publicly traded resource lending corporation).
 Prior to his positions with Quest Capital Corp., Mr. Bayley worked with the Vancouver Stock Exchange (now the TSX Venture Exchange (the "TSX-V")).
 Mr. Bayley has held active senior management positions in both private and public natural resource companies.
-He has over 33 years of public issuer experience both as a director and officer and continues to serve as a director and officer for several private and public companies.
+He has over 34 years of public issuer experience both as a director and officer and continues to serve as a director and officer for several private and public companies.
 Mr. Bayley holds an MBA from Queen's University.

 Larry M. Okada: is a Chartered Professional Accountant (CA) in British Columbia and Alberta, as well as a Certified Public Accountant in Washington State.
-Mr. Okada has been in public accounting practice with Deloitte, PricewaterhouseCoopers LLP and his own firm for over 42 years.
+Mr. Okada has been in public accounting practice with Deloitte, PricewaterhouseCoopers LLP and his own firm for over 43 years.
 The majority of his clients have been public mining companies listed on the TSX-V and Toronto Stock Exchange (the "TSX").
-Mr. Okada is a director and Audit Committee Chair for Forum Uranium Corp (TSX-V: FDC), Santacruz Silver Mining Ltd (TSX: SCZ), and Pan Andean Minerals Ltd. (TSX: PAD).
+Mr. Okada is a director and Audit Committee Chair for Forum Uranium Corp.
+(TSX-V: FDC), and a director of Santacruz Silver Mining Ltd. (TSX: SCZ) and Neo-Battery Materials Ltd. (TSXV: NBM).
 Mr. Okada has extensive experience in accounting, finance, and corporate governance.